ACLC’s staff includes several experienced attorneys and also serves as a training ground for those interested in public

 Persons interested in working for ACLC should contact us about openings or fellowship opportunities.
 There are also summer internship possibilities for law students interested in environmental and worker health and safety problems associated with coal mining in Central Appalachia.

-Wes first came to ACLC in 2004 as part of an Equal Justice Works Fellowship and revived the center’s Mine Safety Project, which he has worked on since.
-Wes earned his undergraduate and law degrees from the University of Kentucky.
-He specializes in black lung and mine safety litigation.
+Wes has spent the past 14 years at ACLC, specializing in federal black lung and mine safety.
+He first came to ACLC in 2004 as part of an Equal Justice Works Fellowship and revived the center’s Mine Safety Project.
+Coming from a family of coal miners, Wes is proud to represent miners in their fight for black lung benefits and safe working conditions.
+He earned his undergraduate and law degrees from the University of Kentucky.